facebookresearch/ava-256/README.md

 # Universal Decoders

-You can use this code together with the
+You can use this code together with the [encoder release](TODO-link) to create universal encoders and decoders.

 This code was written by Julieta Martinez, Jason Saraghi, Javier Romero, and ???